diverso-lab/flasky/README.md

 ## Set `.env` file in root with:

 Create an `.env` file in the root of the project with this information.
-It is important to obtain a token in Zenodo first.

 ```
 FLASK_APP_NAME=flask_base